quantumlib/Stim/doc/python_api_reference_vDev.md

     Args:
         type: The type of diagram.
 Available types are:
-            "match-graph-svg": An image of the decoding graph of the detector error model.
+            "matchgraph-svg": An image of the decoding graph of the detector error model.
 Red lines are errors crossing a logical observable.
 Blue lines are undecomposed hyper errors.
-            "match-graph-3d": A 3d model of the decoding graph of the detector error model.
+            "matchgraph-3d": A 3d model of the decoding graph of the detector error model.
 Red lines are errors crossing a logical observable.
 Blue lines are undecomposed hyper errors.